 Identification terminology

-Dictionary definitions are sourced from Collins Dictionary.
+Dictionary definitions are sourced from the Collins Dictionary.

 Agreed terms